Residency Application Timeline

 - Continue program research.

-- Start considering how you’ll use any allotted signals.
+- Finalize how you’ll use allotted signals.

 Late September